-Bold, quick-thinking and utterly committed, Edward was Robert Bruce’s only surviving younger brother and right-hand man.
+Bold and warlike, Edward was Robert Bruce’s only surviving younger brother and heir to the throne.

 It was Edward’s actions which triggered the battle of Bannockburn.
 In 1314 Edward held Stirling Castle under siege.
 He made a deal with the occupying commander, Philip Mowbray that unless the castle was relieved by the English by 24 June, then it would be handed back to the Scots.
-This spurred Edward II into action: the battle was on.
+This brought Edward II towards Stirling and the battle was on.

 Edward commanded one of the three divisions of Bruce’s army.
 He led a tight-packed schiltron of spearmen who saw off the English vanguard on 23 June.